bfssi-forest-dussault/AmpliconPipeline/README.md

 #### Classifier
 By default, this pipeline uses a pre-trained classifier using the V3-V4 region.

-The classifier and some additional details can be retrieved here: https://figshare.com/articles/99_V3V4_Silva_naive_bayes_classifier_qza/6087197
+The classifier and some additional details on how it was trained can be retrieved here: https://figshare.com/articles/99_V3V4_Silva_naive_bayes_classifier_qza/6087197

 ### Tests and Example Data

 Basic tests can be found in `tests/`.

-To run these tests, use: `pytest`
+To run these tests, use: `pytest -v tests/` from the root of the repository.